Top of the page

 Breastfeeding has many benefits.
 It may lower your baby's chances of getting an infection.
 It also may make it less likely that your baby will have problems such as diabetes and obesity later in life.
 Breastfeeding also helps you bond with your baby.

 In the first days after birth, your breasts make a thick, yellow liquid called colostrum.
 This liquid gives your baby nutrients and antibodies against infection.
 It is all that babies need in the first days after birth.
 Your breasts will fill with milk a few days after the birth.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor, midwife, or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Call your doctor, midwife, or nurse call line now or seek immediate medical care if:
+Call your doctor, midwife, or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor, midwife, or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor, midwife, or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter P492 in the search box to learn more about "Breastfeeding: Care Instructions."
+Enter P492 in the search box to learn more about "Breastfeeding: Care Instructions".

-Current as of:
+Current as of: November 9, 2022

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.